MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ### 3. Register devices in Windows Autopilot

-#### Obtain hardware hash

 Your devices must be registered in Windows Autopilot before first setup.
 For MEM documentation on device registration please see [Adding devices to Autopilot](https://docs.microsoft.com/mem/autopilot/add-devices).

-There are two primary ways to register HoloLens devices:
+There are three primary ways to register HoloLens devices:

  - **Reseller can register devices in the Partner Center when you place an order.**

    > [!NOTE]
    > This is the recommended path for adding devices to the Autopilot service.
 [Learn more](https://docs.microsoft.com/mem/autopilot/partner-registration).

+ - **You can [submit a support request](hololens2-autopilot-registration-support.md) directly to Microsoft.**
  - **Retrieve the hardware hash (also known as the hardware ID) and register the device manually in MEM admin center**.

-- **Retrieve hardware hash**
+#### Obtain hardware hash
+There are two ways to retrieve the hardware hash.
+1. You can [submit a support request](hololens2-autopilot-registration-support.md) directly to Microsoft.
+2. You can retrieve it from the device.
 The device records its hardware hash in a CSV file during the OOBE process, or later when a device owner starts the diagnostic log collection process (described in the following procedure).
 Typically, the device owner is the first user to sign in to the device.

     1. Start the HoloLens 2 device.

     1. On the device, press the **Power** and **Volume Down** buttons at the same time and then release them.
 The device collects diagnostic logs and the hardware hash, and stores them in a set of .zip files.

    1. For full details and an instructional video for how to preform this please read about [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics).

     1. Use a USB-C cable to connect the device to a computer.

     1. On the computer, open File Explorer.
 Open **This PC\\\<*HoloLens device name*>\\Internal Storage\\Documents**, and locate the AutopilotDiagnostics.zip file.

        > [!NOTE]
        > The .zip file may not immediately be available.
 If the file is not ready yet you may see a HoloLensDiagnostics.temp file in the Documents folder.
 To update the list of files, refresh the window.

     1. Extract the contents of the AutopilotDiagnostics.zip file.

     1. In the extracted files, locate the CSV file that has a file name prefix of "DeviceHash."
 Copy that file to a drive on the computer where you can access it later.

        > [!IMPORTANT]
        > The data in the CSV file should use the following header and line format:
        > ```
        > Device Serial Number,Windows Product ID,Hardware Hash,Group Tag,Assigned User <serialNumber>,<ProductID>,<hardwareHash>,<optionalGroupTag>,<optionalAssignedUser>
        >```

 #### Register device through MEM